microsoft/rushstack.io-website/pages/api/heft-config-file.configurationfile.loadconfigurationfileforprojectasync.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+Find and return a configuration file for the specified project, automatically resolving `extends` properties and handling rigged configuration files.
+Will throw an error if a configuration file cannot be found in the rig or project config folder.

 <b>Signature:</b>

 ```typescript